facultyBanner.jpg

 Contact Information

-Larry Menor is an Associate Professor at the Richard Ivey School of Business.
+Larry Menor is an Associate Professor at the Ivey Business School.
 He received his doctorate from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.

 Professor Menor's research interests focus primarily on relevant service system management and operations strategy issues, and are cross-disciplinary in nature.
 His conceptual and empirical insights on new service development, in particular, have contributed to advancing scholarly theory and understanding in the service operations and services marketing disciplines, and has also informed management practice.
 Among his current research efforts, he is actively involved as Principal (and sole) Investigator in a three-year project titled "Innovating the Arts and Cultural Organization: An Examination of North American Orchestras".
 This project allows Larry to examine a topic of both research and personal interest, and is his second SSHRC funded study.
 He is also actively engaged in contributing to the advancement of IBM's Service Science initiative.